14 Zig interoperability with C

 A “need-conversion” scenario is when we need to manually convert our Zig objects into C compatible values before passing them as input to C functions.
 You will fall in this scenario, when passing Zig string objects to C functions.

-We already saw this specific circumstance on the last fopen() example, which is reproduced below.
+We have already seen this specific circumstance in the last fopen() example, which is reproduced below.
 You can see in this example, that we have given an explicit Zig data type ([]const u8) to our path object, and, as a consequence of that, we have forced the zig compiler to see this path object, as a Zig string object.
-Because of that, we need now to manually convert this path object into a C string before we pass it to fopen().
+Therefore, we need now to manually convert this path object into a C string before we pass it to fopen().

 const path: []const u8 = "foo.txt";